operaton/operaton-docker/README.md

 The `JMX_PROMETHEUS` configuration is not supported, and while `DEBUG` can be used to enable debug output, it doesn't start a debug socket.

-`run` supports different startup options to choose whether or not to enable the WebApps, the REST API or Swagger UI.
+`operaton` supports different startup options to choose whether or not to enable the WebApps, the REST API or Swagger UI.
 By default, all three are enabled.

 Passing startup parameters to enable them selectively can be done by passing any